 There are other examples from the 1930s, 1940s and 1970s that demonstrate that a large gain in one year does not eliminate the possibility of big gains in the following year.

-Consider this year, even… Let’s say the market treads water through the end of the year and posts a 15.9% gain.
-Well, that will come right on the heels of a 16.2% gain last year.
-The market rallied furiously after the Covid pandemic selloff and surpassed previous highs.
-Who saw that coming?
+Consider this year, even… Let’s say the market treads water through the end of the year and posts a 17% loss.
+Well, that will come right on the heels of three straight years of incredible returns.
+During the height of the pandemic in 2020, the market rallied furiously after the initial Covid-fueled selloff.
+Eventually, we surpassed previous highs.

 Action To Take

-So rather than focusing on data based on small sample sizes or analysts’ predictions, it’s better to put your money on time-tested tools that have worked under all market conditions.
+Overall, rather than focusing on data based on small sample sizes or analysts’ predictions, it’s better to put your money into time-tested ideas that have worked over the long run, in all market conditions.